 Cape Bruny Lighthouse

-Situated in the remote and wild South Bruny National Park, Cape Bruny is a good opportunity to stretch your legs after the long drive and enjoy the stunning views of the rugged coastline.
+Situated in the remote and wild South Bruny National Park, Cape Bruny is a good opportunity to stretch your legs after a long drive and enjoy the stunning views of the rugged coastline.

 There are a few things to do around the lighthouse.
 The carpark is located next to the former living quarters of the lighthouse keeper and his family.
 There is a little museum in one of the buildings with an interesting collection of shells and animal bones washed up by the sea.